-Investing in the best mini greenhouse is an excellent solution when space is tight as hardy plants and seedlings can be overwintered inside.
+Investing in one of the best mini greenhouses is an excellent solution when space is tight as hardy plants and seedlings can be overwintered inside.
 They are lightweight, so either tie them to a wall or fence in a sheltered spot or add some heft with blocks of wood.

 During frosty periods, zip the front opening shut and cover mini greenhouses with a blanket for extra insulation.
 Unzip when temperatures rise.

 Top tip: Cold frames are also useful for storing hardy plants in pots.
 Stand them on gravel or crocks to help drainage and deter slugs and open the lid on warm days.

 Ruth is the gardening editor of Amateur Gardening magazine and spends her working days carrying out, writing about and photographing the tasks the readers should be carrying out each week, as well as testing many of the new products that arrive on the gardening market.
 She is horticulturally trained, with a qualification from the Royal Horticultural Society.